michaeloryl/rollo-npm/README.md

 ## Rollo syntax

 Rollo is a simple language that is intended for kids and non-programmers.
 Commands are meant to be simple to understand and offer flexible syntax.
 The main structure is the command followed by 0 or more parameters.
 For example:

     right

 This causes the sphero to turn right.

+#####Optional Parameters

 Commands that take parameters often take optional units for those parameters that may be omitted:

     wait 1
     wait 1 second

 Those two lines are equivilent.
 Basically units (seconds, degrees, times, %, and such) are ignored, so you can use them if they help make more sense to you, but Rollo doesn't care either way.

+#####Words (strings) versus Numbers

 Numbers and words are handled differently in Rollo, as in most languages.
 If a parameter that you are giving to a command is a number, you can just type in the number (and the optional units).
 If the parameter is made up of words, though, you have to put them in quotes.
 You can use single or double quotes:

     color 'green'
     color "orange"

-Both of those set the spher's color and work fine.
+Both of those set the Sphero's color and work fine.
 This one, however, is not fine:

     color 'green"

 You can't mix and match quotes.
 If you start with a ', you must end with '.
-Same goes for ".
+The same goes for ".

 It might seem silly to have to put quotes around word parameters like 'green' and 'orange', but it makes more sense when your words have spaces in them:

     say "This will show up on the output log"

 The say command, for instance, can have full sentences passed to it, which then get displayed in the output log.
 If we didn't have the quotes, it would make something like the following hard for Rollo to interpret:

-    say "We are going to wait 1 second"
+    say We are going to wait 1 second

 Rollo would get confused without the quotes because it would see the "wait 1 second" and might think it was a command.
-The quotes tell Rollo that the words all belong together, even if some of the are numbers.
+The quotes tell Rollo that the words all belong together, even it contains spaces or some of the words are actually numbers.

+#####Command Blocks

-There are some commands, like 'repeat' that make use of curly braces to show that they control a block, or group, of commands:
+There are some commands, like 'repeat' and 'if' (among others) that make use of curly braces to show that they control a block, or group, of commands:

     repeat 2 times {
       right
       wait 1 second
     }

 This tells Rollo to turn right and wait a second, and do that process twice.
 The indentation for the lines inside the curly braces is entirely optional, but it makes the code much easier to read if you use some form of consistent indentation.

+Rollo is pretty flexible on where you place your curly braces.
+You can put them on the same line as an expression like this:

+    if $var < 4 {
+        color 'red'
+    } else {
+        color 'green'
+    }

+Or you can put them on their own lines, as in this example:

+    if $var < 4
+    {
+        color 'red'
+    }
+    else
+    {
+        color 'green'
+    }

+You can even indent them as you please:

+    if $var < 4
+      {
+        color 'red'
+      }
+    else
+      {
+        color 'green'
+      }

+But however you decide to do it, you should always do it the same way.
+This makes your program easier for everybody, including you, to read.

+ #####Condition Expressions

+ You might have noticed that the 'if' command examples above have an expression after the 'if' that makes use of some math.
+Those are examples of condition expressions in Rollo.

+Condition Expressions can make use of the following comparison operators:

+Equality: **==** or **===** or or **equal to** or **equals**

+Inequality: **!=** or **!==** or **not equal** or **not equals**

+Less than or equal: **<=**

+Greater than or equal: **>=**

+Less than: **<** or **less than**

+Greater than: **>** or **greater than** OR **more than**

+You can also use 'is' before the comparison.
+So these are all valid and mean the same thing:

+    2 == 1 + 1
+    2 === 3 - 1
+    2 is equal to 6 / 3
+    2 equals 5 - 3

+You can even do the following, though it looks quite strange:

+    2 is == 8 / (2 * 2)

+#####Subroutines

 There are also subroutines in Rollo.
-A subroutine is a group of lines that have a label (or name) associated with them that can then be run as a group.
+A subroutine is a group of lines that have a label (or name) associated with it that can then be run by referring to that name.
 For example.

     sub myStuff {
       flash 'red'